Daniel Guérard: Europe

 Guérard signed with VEU Feldkirch of the Austrian Hockey League (AUT) for the 1997–98 season where in 16 games, he scored eight goals and 15 points.
 VEU Feldkirch won the 1998 European Hockey League final, defeating Dynamo Moscow to take the title.
 The team also won the Alpenliga title that season, along with the AUT title.

 He then signed with HK Jesenice of the Slovenian Ice Hockey League for their 1997–98 season.
 He appeared in 28 games for them, tallying 24 goals and 54 points.
 Jesenice made the playoffs and in 11 playoff games, Guérard scored 14 goals and 15 points.
 He split the 1998–99 season between WSV Sterzing – SSI Vipiteno Broncos of the Italian Serie A and Alpenliga, where he appeared 16 times, scoring 11 games and 20 points.
 He then moved on to Grenoble of the French Ligue Magnus, where he played 11 games, recording three goals and ten points.

 Semi-professional

-He returned to Quebec in 1999 to play in the Quebec Semi-Pro Hockey League where he played for the Lasalle Rapides for four seasons followed by spells with the Sorel Royaux and the St. Jean Mission before retiring in 2004.
+He returned to Quebec in 1999 to play in the Quebec Semi-Pro Hockey League where he played for the Rapides de LaSalle for four seasons followed by spells with the Sorel Royaux and the St. Jean Mission before retiring in 2004.